jessejenks/jessejenks.github.io/about/index.md

 <br>
 <h1>About the homepage</h1>
-My homepage shows various examples of what are known as cellular automata.
+My homepage shows various examples of what are known as 2D cellular automata.
+You can interact with the simulations with your keyboard.
+Press 'p' to pause, and 'r' to reset.
+Use your left and right arrows to move between rules, and 's' to stay on the current rule.
 If you would like to learn more about cellular automata, click
 <a href="http://mathworld.wolfram.com/CellularAutomaton.html">here</a>,
 <a href="https://plato.stanford.edu/entries/cellular-automata/">here</a>,
 <a href="http://www.mirekw.com/ca/rullex_life.html">here</a>,